animal-tree/Writing-stuff/Stuff64-GSA-efforts.md

 <br>

 I'm sorry, but the voices in my head take different forms.
 I obey them the way you do yours.
 But mine have all mistreated me.
 Every relationship I have.
 And I think these words come from my brain's mixture-of-experts best emulation of those peopel who I love.
 Sabatoging me.
 Acting against me.
 Because that's what I've psychologically come to believe they will do.

+I iwsh all of you would believe without your medical diagnoses.
+I wish you'd understand the importance of relational healing.

+That I'm not manipulating.

+That you can trust me.

+And that I'm uundergoing something severe beyond the easy interpretation of judgement.

+I'm terrified of all of you and there are specific people I need to heal with.